bhauman/figwheel-main/docs/docs/installation.md

 ```

 > These are brief instructions to help you to start being productive
-> with these tools.
-You will benefit greatly by learning more about
+> with these Clojure tools.
+You will benefit greatly by learning more
-> the tools you are using.
+> about the tools you are using.
 Please take time to explore the
 > documentation and features for [Leiningen][lein] and/or
 > [CLI Tools][cli-tools].
 It will pay off tremendously.

 [clojurescript]: https://clojurescript.org